-- In the following, the statements of the security problem definition, the security objectives, and the security requirements are consistent with those of the BSI-PP-0035. - The security problem definition presented in Section 5, clearly shows the additions to the security problem statement of the PP. - The security objectives rationale presented in Section 6.3 clearly identifies modifications and additions made to the rationale presented in the BSI-PP-0035. - 77 The security requirements rationale presented in Section 7.4 has been updated with respect to the protection profile. - All PP requirements have been shown to be satisfied in the extended set of requirements whose completeness, consistency and soundness have been argued in the rationale sections of the present document.
+- In the following, the statements of the security problem definition, the security objectives, and the security requirements are consistent with those of the BSI-PP-0035.

+The security problem definition presented in Section 5, clearly shows the additions to the security problem statement of the PP.

+The security objectives rationale presented in Section 6.3 clearly identifies modifications and additions made to the rationale presented in the BSI-PP-0035.

+The security requirements rationale presented in Section 7.4 has been updated with respect to the protection profile.

+All PP requirements have been shown to be satisfied in the extended set of requirements - All PP requirements have been shown to be satisfied in the extended set of requirements whose completeness, consistency and soundness have been argued in the rationale sections of the present document.